bzminer/bzminer/README.md

 - `-a` is the first algo, `-w` is first algo wallet, `-p` is first algo pool
 - `--a2` is second algo, `--w2` is second algo wallet, `--p2` is second algo pool
 - Intensity can be set for first algo with `-i` and for second algo with `--i2`
+- The first intensity value controls the overal GPU workload for both algorithms when in parallel mining mode (default, multi_mine_type = 1)
+- The second intensity value controls the "ratio" between the two algos.
+A higher second intensity, the more hashrate the second algo gets.
+It's a multiple of the first algo's hashrate.
+So a value of 10 would mean the second algo gets the same hashrate as the first algo.
+A value of 20 would mean the second algo gets double the hashrate as the first algo.
+When in parallel mining mode (dual mining), the second algo intensity has no maximum value.

 v9.2.1 introduced optimized dual mining for specific algorithms. these combinations are supported:
-- Eth + Kaspa (Nvidia only, experimental)
+- Ethw + Kaspa (Nvidia only, experimental)
 - Etc + Kaspa (Nvidia only, experimental)
+- Erg + Kaspa (Nvidia only, experimental)
+- Ethw + Radiant (Nvidia only, experimental)
+- Etc + Radiant (Nvidia only, experimental)
+- Erg + Radiant (Nvidia only, experimental)
 - Eth + Alph (Nvidia only, experimental)
 - Etc + Alph (Nvidia only, experimental)

-Use the `max_dual_autotune_drop` option to change behavior of dual autotune. by default this is 0.92, which means autotune will attempt to get maximum hashrate for both algos, but keep first algo (eth) at 92% hashrate or higher
+Use the `max_dual_autotune_drop` option to change behavior of dual autotune. by default this is 0.92, which means autotune will attempt to get maximum hashrate for both algos, but keep first algo (etc) at 92% hashrate or higher

 BzMiner allows alternate/split mining by using the `multi_mine_type` option.
 Default is 0, parallel.
 By setting it to 1, the algorithms will take turns mining on the gpu.
 The duration they mine can be specified in the `multi_mine_ms` option, which takes an array [firstalgoms, secondalgoms]